Naming

 Unit and integration test files should contain the

-in the test file name. -
+.testsuffix in their name (e.g.user.test.tsx).
+Do not include the wordcomponentin the test file name. -

 Playwright e2e tests should contain the

-suffix in their name (e.g.user.spec.ts
+.specsuffix in their name (e.g.user.spec.ts). -

 Stylesheets should not contain